 What you find with the Spalding Precision Indoor Basketball is that it does everything well.
 A cover that rivals the Wilson Evolution with a bounce and feel that are unmatched, this ball is a great all around performer.

-Priced at the $55 mark, this basketball is sure to satisfy the most picky players.
+Priced at the $55 mark, this basketball is sure to satisfy the pickiest players.
 Once you’ve picked this thing up, bring it to your local pickup games and it will more than likely become the game ball of choice.

 Supported by a cult following, The Rock is the most mythical of all the indoor basketballs I tested.
 The company behind this basketball, Anaconda Sports, doesn’t even have a working website.

 A lot of players have never even heard of this basketball, but that’s not due to the quality of The Rock.
 In fact, I’ve seen many players take an immediate liking to this basketball after using it for the first time.